Jacobsgames/TMGUI/README.md

 ![TMGUI demo](LOGO.png)

 **TMGUI** is a minimalist 'TextMode' IMGUI Library (Immediate Mode GUI) being developed in C with Raylib at its core (https://www.raylib.com/).
-Designed for pixel-perfect grid-based interfaces, tile-based games/toys/tools, and text-mode aesthetics.
+Designed for pixel-perfect grid-based interfaces, tile-based games, toys and tools, and text-mode aesthetics.
 Inspired by old-school OS interfaces, terminal displays and the modern TextMode art movement.<br>
 **TMGUI** emphasizes predictability, simplicity and total layout control with a DSL like syntax for layout code.

 ![TMGUI demo](EXAMPLE.gif)